andrewcooke/bnum/README.md

 Values
 ------

-With Bnum, the default, implicit value of an instance is the name:
+With Bnum, the default, implicit value of an instance is its name:

 ```python
 >>> Colour.red.value